 Our Cloud Approach

 Cloud is not a new area for Aptitude Software.
 For years our products have been deployed by clients into their own private and hybrid clouds.
 Today, we are focusing our cloud strategy on more broadly enabling our solutions to be delivered via public, private or hybrid clouds as required by our clients - in addition to traditional, on-premise implementations.
 This gives our clients choice and flexibility.
-Our Aptitude RevStream (AREV) solution and Aptitude Lease Accounting Engine (ALAE) are already available as a SaaS solution running in the AWS public cloud and we have a road map for all our products to be available via a SaaS model over the next 2 years.
+Our Aptitude RevStream (AREV) solution and Aptitude Lease Accounting Engine (ALAE) are already available as a SaaS solution running in the AWS public cloud and we have a clear approach for delivering cloud models and supporting operations for all products and a future investment in SaaS.

 For more information, please visit https://www.aptitudesoftware.com/cloud/ or email us at email@example.com